google/go-cloud/internal/docs/design.md

 ## Enforcing Portability

-The Go CDK APIs will end up exposing functionality that is not supported by all provider implementations.
-In addition, some functionality details will differ across providers.
+The Go CDK APIs will end up exposing functionality that is not supported by all services.
+In addition, some functionality details will differ across services.
 Some theoretical examples using [`blob.Bucket`][]:

-1.  **Top-level APIs**: There might be a provider implementation that supports reads, but not writes or deletes.
+1.  **Top-level APIs**: There might be a service that supports reads, but not writes or deletes.
 1.  **Data fields**.
-Some providers may support key/value metadata associated with a blob, others may not.
+Some services may support key/value metadata associated with a blob, others may not.
 1.  **Naming rules**.
-Different providers may allow different name lengths, or allow/disallow non-ASCII unicode characters.
+Different services may allow different name lengths, or allow/disallow non-ASCII unicode characters.
 See [Strings](#strings) below for more on handling string differences.
 1.  **Semantic guarantees**.
-Different providers may have different consistency guarantees; for example, S3 only provides eventually consistency while GCS provides strong consistency.
+Different services may have different consistency guarantees; for example, S3 only provides eventually consistency while GCS provides strong consistency.